 Selecting and Using an Ultrasonic Electronics Cleaner for Mobile Devices

 For cleaning mobile devices you should consider the ¾ gallon Elma Plus 30H or 1½ gallon E Plus 60H ultrasonic cleaners available from Elmaultrasonic.

 The Elma E Plus line is especially ideal for the job because units are equipped with an automatic Sweep mode that is very important to prevent damage to sensitive PCB assemblies, a heater to further improve the ultrasonic cleaning process, and a timer.

-A recommended cleaning solution is elma tec clean A1 as described on our cleaning solutions page referenced above.
+A recommended cleaning solution is elma tec clean A1 as described on our cleaning solutions page.
 It should be diluted 1:20 with water.
 As suggested earlier in this post fresh solutions should be mixed and degassed.
 For the E Plus units you accomplish this by activating the Pulse mode for a short period of time.

 Please contact our scientists for recommendations based on your specific requirements.
 Simply give us a call.